aarondotter/iso/README.md

    + `he_core_mass`
    + `c_core_mass`

 6. The `history_columns.list` file that was used in generating the MESA history files.
 By default it resides in `$MESA_DIR/star/defaults/history_columns.list`.
+Note that the "official" MIST my_history\_columns\_[basic|full].list are included in the repository.

 7. Synthetic color-magnitude diagrams require a set of bolometric correction tables.
-These will be made available coincident with the release of MIST Paper I.
+These are available on the [MIST project webpage](http://waps.cfa.harvard.edu/MIST/model_grids.html).

 ## Installation